ethan4768/blog/src/content/bookmarks/2024-12/system-design-101.md

 Step 3: The encoded data is divided into smaller segments, usually seconds in length, so it takes much less time to download or stream.

 Step 4: The segmented data is sent to the streaming server.
 The streaming server needs to support different devices and network conditions.
-This is called ‘Adaptive Bitrate Streaming.’
+This is called 'Adaptive Bitrate Streaming.'
 This means we need to produce multiple files at different bitrates in steps 2 and 3.

 Step 5: The live streaming data is pushed to edge servers supported by CDN (Content Delivery Network.)
 Millions of viewers can watch the video from an edge server nearby.
 CDN significantly lowers data transmission latency.

-Step 6: The viewers’ devices decode and decompress the video data and play the video in a video player.
+Step 6: The viewers' devices decode and decompress the video data and play the video in a video player.

 Steps 7 and 8: If the video needs to be stored for replay, the encoded data is sent to a storage server, and viewers can request a replay from it later.